Gleethos/neureka/src/main/java/neureka/backend/api/README.md

-Once instantiated, the `ExecutionCall` will expose another attribute chosen based on the above, namely it will choose a fitting `Algorithm` instance among all algorithm in the targeted `Operation`!
+Once instantiated, the `ExecutionCall` will expose another attribute chosen based on the above, namely it will choose a fitting `Algorithm` instance among all algorithms in the targeted `Operation`!

 Execution calls will be routed from an operation to a fitting algorithm<br>
-and be executed an instance of the `ImplementationFor<TargetDeice extends Device>` interface!
+and then be executed on an instance of the `ImplementationFor<TargetDeice extends Device>` interface!
 (which is as mentioned earlier an algorithm component) <br>